Internet left conflicted by Obama's epic vacation photos

 Branson posted the above video on his YouTube feed of the duo's friendly competition to see if Obama could stay up longer on a kiteboard than Branson could on a foilboard.
 The ex-POTUS won and it quickly became the top trending video on the platform Tuesday morning.

-Many people found themselves feeling a little bit like an ex who comes out on the short end of a break-up:
+Many people found themselves feeling a little like an ex who comes out on the short end of a break-up.

 Oh well, I mean YOLO, right?
 But when is the Obamas' vacation finally going to end?
 I mean you do you and all, Mr. President but geez, it's still winter back here at home.